Subtypes of HIV: Group M

-With 'M' for "major", this is by far the most common type of HIV, with more than 90% of HIV/AIDS cases deriving from infection with HIV-1 group M. This major HIV virus which was the source of pre-1960 pandemic viruses originated in the 1920s in Léopoldville, the Belgian Congo, today known as Kinshasa, which is now the capital of the Democratic Republic of Congo (DRC).
-Its zoonotic origin is SIVcpz, which infects chimpanzees.
+With 'M' for "major", this is by far the most common type of HIV, with more than 90% of HIV/AIDS cases caused by infection with HIV-1 group M viruses.
+This major HIV, which was the source of pre-1960 pandemic viruses, originated in the 1920s in Léopoldville, the Belgian Congo, today known as Kinshasa, which is now the capital of the Democratic Republic of Congo (DRC).
+Its zoonotic origin is the SIVcpz strain, which infects chimpanzees.
 The M group is subdivided further into clades, called subtypes, that are also given a letter.
-There are also "circulating recombinant forms" or CRFs derived from recombination between viruses of different subtypes which are each given a number.
+There are also "circulating recombinant forms" or CRFs derived from genetic recombination between viruses of different subtypes which are in addition each given a number.
 CRF12_BF, for example, is a recombination between subtypes B and F.